 We climbed further to reach the base of pinnacle.
 Here we rested for a while and had breakfast.
 Bread butter, with cheese, mayonnaise sauce and jam is such energizing.
 Small Steps Adventures had taken support of a technical team of Maharashtra trekkers for the trek.
 The technical team had taken its guidance from one of famous trekkers of Maharashtra and the person who had climbed the pinnacle without any equipment Hira Pandit Sir.

-So anyways the technical team then went ahead for setting up the climb, the free climber went ahead and clamped the rope.
+So anyway the technical team then went ahead for setting up the climb, the free climber went ahead and clamped the rope.
 We also geared up with equipment provided like harness, carabiner and figure of 8.

 The first patch was fairly simple to climb.
 The rope was all the time tied to us that passed through our carabiner hence enough precautions and safety was taken.